pigxity-games/lua-annotations/docs/docs/core/1config.md

 ```

 ## `extensions`
 A list of python package names to be imported and processed by the CLI tool.
-These should contain a `load()` function at the root module which utilizes the `Extension` API.
-Each value in the list must be a tuple of a literal string (`package` or `path`), and a value, being the package name or filepath respectively.
+These should contain a `load()` function at the root module which utilizes the `Extension` API. `kind` must either be `package` or `path`, where `value` should be the package name or filepath, respectively.

+## `flags`
+A list of boolean flags which can modify behavior of the tool or of extensions:

+game_framework:
+* `game_framework.service_typegen`: whether to generate type files for services (True)